cryostatio/cryostat-legacy/HTTP_API.md

     `!=`, `||`, and `&&` are accepted, with their usual meanings.
 An example of such an expression is:
     `(target.alias == 'io.cryostat.Cryostat' || target.annotations.cryostat.JAVA_MAIN == 'io.cryostat.Cryostat') && target.annotations.cryostat.PORT != 9091`.
+    Regular expressions may be used to select target properties matching the regular expression.
+This example expression will apply a rule to all targets whose `target.alias` starts with `abc`:
+    `/^abc.*$/.test(target.alias)`.
     The simple expression `true` may also be used to create a rule which applies to any and all discovered targets.